brebribre/saas-quickstart/README.md

 - `npm run install-all` - Install dependencies for both frontend and backend (including Python venv setup)
 - `npm run build` - Build frontend for production
 - `npm start` - Start the production server (Flask backend)

-## Customization

-### Frontend

-- Update the landing page content in `frontend/src/views/HomeView.vue`
-- Modify the navigation in `frontend/src/components/HomeNavbar.vue`
-- Customize the dashboard in `frontend/src/views/DashboardView.vue`
-- Add new routes in `frontend/src/router/index.ts`

-### Backend

-- Add new API endpoints in the `backend/routes/` directory
-- Configure database models in `backend/models/`
-- Update API documentation in Swagger annotations

-## Notes

-- The backend uses a Python virtual environment (venv) to manage dependencies
-- Make sure to have Python and pip installed before running the installation
-- If you're on Windows, you'll need to modify the scripts in package.json to use the appropriate commands for activating the virtual environment
-- The Flask backend runs on port 5000 by default
-- The frontend uses Supabase for authentication, ensure your Supabase project is properly configured
-- User authentication state is maintained across page refreshes

 ## License